Happy Tails Animal Hospital | Pet Vaccinations in Renton

 5. Vaccination Record Keeping: Dr. Ashrdeep Mann will document all given vaccines, and you’ll be provided a record for your reference.

-6. Scheduling Future Vaccinations: Some vaccines require booster shots.
+6. Scheduling Future Vaccinations: Some pet vaccinations in Renton require booster shots.
 The doctor will advise on when to return for these.

 Prevention: